euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 Summary and Conclusion
 ----------------------

-In this paper we presented Mushu, a free and open source BCI toolbox in Python.
+In this paper we presented Wyrm, a free and open source BCI toolbox in Python.
-We introduced Mushu's main data structure and explained the design ideas behind the current implementation.
+We introduced Wyrm's main data structure and explained the design ideas behind the current implementation.
 We gave a short overview of the existing methods in the toolbox and showed how we utilized unit testing to make sure the toolbox works as specified, where to find the extensive documentation and some detailed